MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Introduction

-The proposed approach avoids the collapse by introducing the dependence maximization between trainable embeddings and hand-crafted features using distance correlation\cite{szekely2007measuring}.
+The proposed approach avoids the embeddings' collapse by introducing the dependence maximization between trainable embeddings and hand-crafted features using {\it {distance} correlation} \cite{szekely2007measuring}.
 Distance correlation, unlike other losses in latent space, allows computing dependencies between feature vectors of different shapes.
 We maximize the dependence between different embeddings while preserving the variance in them.
-We show that variance preservation maximizes the entropy of embeddings that makes them unique and distinguishable.
-Our approach is different from InfoNCE\cite{oord2018representation}, which advocates a contrastive loss, that maximizes the mutual information (MI) between input image $\bf x$ and its embeddings $\bf z$.
-In contrast to the InfoNCE, our approach is not contrastive, does not require large batch sizes, and has multiple advantages in practice while dealing with large images.
-It is also different from methods such as Barlow Twins \cite{zbontar2021barlow} and VICReg \cite{bardes2021vicreg} since we do not explicitly minimize the dependencies between the components within the embedding.
+We show that variance preservation maximizes the entropy of embeddings, which makes them unique and distinguishable.
+Our approach is different from InfoNCE~\cite{oord2018representation}, which advocates a contrastive loss that maximizes the mutual information (MI) between input image $\bf x$ and its positive pairs.
+In~contrast to the InfoNCE, our approach is not contrastive, does not require large batch sizes, and~allows computing the distance between embeddings and features of any shape.
+It is also different from methods such as Barlow Twins~\cite{zbontar2021barlow} and VICReg~\cite{bardes2021vicreg} since we do not explicitly minimize the dependencies between the components within the~embedding.

-We also show that the proposed approach can be used for efficient model and latent space-agnostic knowledge distillation.
-The approach is based on the dependence maximization between the embeddings of the target trainable encoder, represented by the ResNet50\cite{he2016deep}, and the embeddings of the pretrained encoder, represented by the CLIP\cite{radford2021learning} based on ViT-B-16\cite{dosovitskiy2020vit}.
+We also show that the proposed approach can be used for efficient representation learning and latent space-agnostic knowledge distillation.
+The~approach is based on the dependence maximization between the embeddings of the target trainable encoder, represented by the ResNet50~\cite{he2016deep}, and~the embeddings of the pretrained encoder, represented by the CLIP~\cite{radford2021learning} (based on ViT-B-16~\cite{dosovitskiy2020vit}).
 Since the distance correlation is agnostic to the latent space shape, any pretrained encoder with any latent space can be used for knowledge distillation.
-To our best knowledge, we propose the first method that allows for knowledge distillation for models with the latent space of different shapes without any labels.
+To~our best knowledge, we are the first to propose a model-distillation method that is agnostic to the latent space~shape.